-Marion Dougherty made some of the most beloved Hollywood legends-- James Dean, Robert Duvall, Glenn Close.
-But you probably haven’t heard of her.
-Casting By pieces together a 50 year history of typically female casting directors in the entertainment industry and the legacy of revolutionary women who made big talents soar, while they themselves were left unrewarded.
-The film takes us on a fast-paced journey through the last half century of Hollywood history from an entirely new perspective.
-Pioneers like Marion Dougherty and Lynn Stalmaster were iconoclasts whose exquisite tastes and gut instincts helped to put the final nail in the coffin of the old studio system and usher in the New Hollywood.
-Afforded the unprecedented freedom and power through the new medium of television, they broke away from traditional type casting and brought actors like Al Pacino, Robert Duvall, John Travolta, Dustin Hoffman, Bette Midler, and Gene Hackman to the big screen.
-In Casting By, Director Tom Donahue combines more than 230 interviews and archival footage to tell the unheard of history of this female-dominated profession and its pioneers whose important work led to Hollywood as we know it.
+Marion Dougherty made some of the most beloved Hollywood legends-- James Dean, Robert Duvall, Glenn Close - yet you may have never heard of her.
+Casting By, the company’s second feature film directed by Tom Donahue, pieces together more than 230 interviews and 50 years of archival footage to tell the story of the female-dominated casting director profession in the entertainment industry.
+The film explores the legacy of these unsung professionals who discovered some of the biggest names in Hollywood and made big talents soar, while they themselves were left unrewarded.
+Through a close-up look at the career contributions of pioneers Marion Dougherty and Lynn Stalmaster, Casting By marks the pivotal role of these women, whose gut instincts signaled the end of the old studio system and ushered in the New Hollywood.
+Afforded unprecedented freedom through the new medium of television, they broke away from traditional type-casting and brought actors like Al Pacino, Robert Duvall, John Travolta, Dustin Hoffman, Bette Midler, and Gene Hackman to the big screen.